5 Reasons to Start a Home Based Commercial Cleaning Business

 Most people don't like cleaning, but then most people don't get paid to scrub toilets and wash windows.
 The commercial cleaning business can be lucrative, flexible, and built quickly, making it a great home business choice.

-- The janitorial industry doesn’t ride the boom or bust wave that other markets do, such as residential cleaning.
+- Stable Market: The janitorial industry doesn’t ride the boom or bust wave that other markets do, such as residential cleaning.
 Businesses need their offices cleaned in a good economy or bad if it wants to maintain a professional and clean environment.
 Commercial cleaning offers a steady market with consistent demand.

-- Nearly every commercial building is in need of some type of janitorial services and providing this service isn’t rocket science.
+- Simple Product Offering: Nearly every commercial building is in need of some type of janitorial services and providing this service isn’t rocket science.
 Whether an entrepreneur decides to plug into an existing franchise model or build it from the ground up, what businesses need is fairly consistent across the board such as emptying wastebaskets, cleaning bathrooms, and the typical sweeping and mopping.

-- Commercial cleaning is an ongoing service business.
+- Repeat Business: Commercial cleaning is an ongoing service business.
 Meaning companies and other businesses need the service over and over, which brings in a consistent business for you as well as a stable, regular income.

-- While you can attempt to do all the work yourself, you'll maximize your time and income by hiring people to help you.
+- Entry-Level Workforce: While you can attempt to do all the work yourself, you'll maximize your time and income by hiring people to help you.
 The good news is that your employees don't need formal education or training, so you don't have to invest in expensive training or recruiting costs.
 Furthermore, most work is done once the office is closed, so you can hire people who need evening schedules or want a second job.
 The only downside is that there can be a high turnover rate.

-- Outside of cleaning supplies and other essentials, someone interested in a commercial cleaning franchise doesn’t have to fork over a lot of cash to buy a bunch of equipment, vehicles or inventory.
+- Low Overhead: Outside of cleaning supplies and other essentials, someone interested in a commercial cleaning franchise doesn’t have to fork over a lot of cash to buy a bunch of equipment, vehicles or inventory.
 In fact, I ran across someone who said they started without a vacuum or a car.
 With that said, you'll want to invest in tools and equipment that will maximize your time and effort as your business grows.

 How to Get Started in Commercial Cleaning